Sharon643/Games-using-pygame/README.md

 # Games-using-pygame

-Some randow easy games built using pygame
+Some random easy games built using pygame